mttbernardini/appimage-thumbnailer/README.md

 This project contains a thumbnailer for AppImages, compatible with GNOME and KDE based DEs.

-For now the code is still in draft (e.g. `.DirIcon` is extracted without resizing) and has not been thoroughly tested yet.
+For now the code is still in draft and has not been thoroughly tested yet.

 ## Building